 Claire's research doesn't just lead her to the revelation that one by one, each of the MAD DOGS have been committing suicide with a bullet to the head, but that Jason and one other soldier remain.
 Tracking down the last member's home, she finds that he too is dead, discovering a note behind an old picture of the MAD DOGS that reveals the truth: Each of them was infected with the zombie virus.
 She also learns it was the government that was sending in infected soldiers, and that the new secretary of defense, Wilson, has been using the MAD DOGS for covert ops in exchange for more suppressants.

-There's a number of ways that a plot like this could be improved and the relationship between Claire and Leon, two survivors of Raccoon City, could be improved.
+There are a number of ways that a plot like this could be improved and the relationship between Claire and Leon, two survivors of Raccoon City, could be improved.
 A simple way this could be done could be through further correspondence between the two lead characters.
 Claire being the point of discovery then passing on information to be supplemented by Jason and Shen May would be a fast and easy fix.
-This could also make Claire's kidnapping by secret service agents much more dire, as Leon loses contact mid communication.
+This could also make Claire's kidnapping by secret service agents much direr, as Leon loses contact mid-communication.
 It would be interesting to know if there were any specific reasons for such a focus on Leon.

 In a series that was already only sitting around a 6.5/10 mark in my mind, it was truly tragic for the writers to do so little for Claire as such an important part of Resident Evil history.
 Leon might be tall, broody, and handsome, but that doesn't mean he should be the only one with the spotlight.
 With so much promotional art highlighting Claire, I was hoping this would be a great team-up story and was instead left wondering about her presence.
 From here though, a second season highlighting Claire and Leon's differences in ideologies or potentially a race to a new secret could definitely get me interested in watching more.